Maud Williamson State Recreation Site

 About the Location

-Maud Williamson State Recreation Site is a 24-acre day-use park located in Yamhill County, Oregon, near the town of Wheatland.
-The site is situated at the intersection of Oregon Route 221 and Oregon Route 153, across from Wheatland Road which leads to the Wheatland Ferry.
+Located in Yamhill County, Oregon near the small town of Wheatland sits Maud Williamson State Recreation Site - a charming 24-acre day-use park.
+You can find it right at the crossroads of Oregon Routes 221 and 153, directly across from Wheatland Road which leads to the Wheatland Ferry.

-One of the park's notable features is a historic farmhouse that was once occupied by Maud Williamson, the original donor of the property, and her brother.
-Maud Williamson donated the initial 20 acres in 1937 in memory of her mother.
+One of the more interesting features you'll notice is the historic farmhouse that still stands on the property.
+This was once home to Maud Williamson herself (the park's namesake) and her brother.
+It was Maud who generously donated the initial 20 acres back in 1937 as a tribute to her mother.

 All Features & Facilities